Tatiana Suarez: Ultimate Fighting Championship

 Suarez faced Viviane Pereira on November 11, 2017 at UFC Fight Night: Poirier vs. Pettis.
 She won the fight via unanimous decision.

 Suarez faced Alexa Grasso on May 19, 2018 at UFC Fight Night 129.
 She won the fight via a rear-naked choke in round one.

 Suarez faced Carla Esparza on September 8, 2018 at UFC 228.
-She won the fight via TKO in the third round.
+She won the fight via technical knockout in the third round.

 Suarez faced Nina Ansaroff on June 8, 2019 at UFC 238.
-She won the fight by unanimous decision.
+She won the fight via unanimous decision.

 Suarez was expected to return from an extended hiatus and face Roxanne Modafferi in a flyweight bout on September 25, 2021 at UFC 266.
 However, Suarez was pulled from the event due to injury, and she was replaced by Taila Santos.

-After a three-and-a-half year hiatus, Suarez returned to face Montana De La Rosa in a flyweight bout on February 25, 2023 at UFC Fight Night 220.
+After a three-and-a-half-year hiatus, Suarez returned to face Montana De La Rosa in a flyweight bout on February 25, 2023 at UFC Fight Night 220.
 She won the fight via a guillotine choke submission in round two.
 This win earned her the Performance of the Night bonus.

+Suarez was scheduled to face Virna Jandiroba on August 5, 2023, at UFC on ESPN 50.
+However on June 20 it was reported that Jandiroba suffered a knee injury and pulled out of the bout, later replaced by former UFC Women's Strawweight champion Jéssica Andrade.
+Suarez won the fight via a guillotine choke submission in the second round.
+This win earned Suarez her third Performance of the Night bonus.

+Suarez was scheduled to face Amanda Lemos on February 17, 2024, at UFC 298.
+However, Suarez was withdrawn from the event because of an injury and was replaced by Mackenzie Dern.

+Suarez was scheduled to face Virna Jandiroba on December 7, 2024 at UFC 310.
+However, Suarez reportedly withdrew from the fight due to an unspecified health issue and the bout was subsequently removed from the card.

+Suarez competed for the UFC Women's Strawweight Championship against current two-time champion Zhang Weili on February 9, 2025 at UFC 312.
+She lost the fight by unanimous decision leading to her first loss in MMA.

+Suarez's bout with Amanda Lemos was re-scheduled and took place on September 13, 2025 at UFC Fight Night 259.
+She won the fight by unanimous decision.

+Popular media

+In 2024, an HBO documentary, "The Unbreakable Tatiana Suarez" was released.
+It was based on Suarez's life struggle, fighting with cancer then becoming an MMA fighter.

+Personal life

+Saurez is engaged to UFC fighter Patchy Mix.
+They have been in a relationship since 2023.